 GRADventure is a central hub of professional development resources designed specifically for graduate students at the University of Waterloo.
 It is offered by Graduate Studies and Postdoctoral Affairs, in collaboration with campus partners.

-Explore our offerings, which are organized into three series: inquire, connect, and strategize.
+Explore our offerings, which are organized into three series — inquire, connect, and strategize — to focus on skills most important to your unique professional development needs.
 Or, jump right to our events, below, and join us for an event coming up soon.

 - Sep.
 27, 2017

 I am a recent graduate of the University of Waterloo, having just completed my MA in Political Science.
 My Master’s research focused on policy change initiated by coroner’s inquests following deaths in custody.
 I am excited to be remaining part of the UWaterloo community as the Professional Skills Communications and Events Specialist in Graduate Studies and Postdoctoral Affairs.